 However, when it comes to measuring performance and maintenance, there is a strong relationship between failing and process improvement.
 Failures of the offshore equipment are very relevant KPIs for condition-based monitoring.

-Through their CBM programme, they collect all kind of failure data that are caused by:
+Through their CBM programme, they collects all kind of failure data that are caused by:

-- Design – that can be predicted, and
+- Design and operation – that can be predicted, and

 The insight into the overall failure statistics provides them with opportunities in predictive maintenance.